Cisco ISE Administrator Accounts: CLI and GUI Access

 In general, the command used to view log files is show logging <application | system>, depending on whether application-specific or system-wide logs are required.

-Additionally, the content of a specific log file can be displayed by appending the file name to the command.
+Additionally, the content of a specific log file can be displayed by appending the file name to this command.
 For example, to view the contents of the ise-psc.log file, which is closely related to the ISE application server, the show logging application ise-psc.log command can be used.
 Log files can also be downloaded directly from the GUI by following the path Operations → Troubleshoot → Download Logs → Node → Debug Logs.
 Once the affected node and the log file to be consulted have been identified, click on the file name to download it to the local machine.
 For further information, please refer to the References section at the end of the article.

 2025-11-09T19:19:15.602889+01:00 ISE-NODE-2 CARSSetup[4215]: ADEAUDIT 1018, type=USER, name=USER CONFIGURATION MODIFIED, username=adminCLI, cause=CLI User configuration has been modified, adminipaddress=10.0.0.1, interface=CLI, detail=Added user userTest2 with role: User state: Enabled successfully